dallen72/teamwater-itch-jam-july-25/README.md

 	- Make sure the user cannot add a line path segment that Crosses the existing lines (David)
 	- setup itch page
 	- set z-index for things in scene and guideline for each (a heirarchy)
+	- fix bug where the next level button can't be clicked unless the dialogue is completed

 ## Feedback from playtest 8/13: